AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-about.md

 Responsive design embedding mode assumes that the resizing of the viewer is necessary during runtime due to the size change of its container `DIV`.
 The most common use case is adding a viewer to a web page that uses a flexible layout.

 In responsive design embedding mode, the viewer behaves differently depending on the way web page sizes its container `DIV`.
 If the web page only sets the width of the container `DIV`, leaving its height unrestricted, the viewer automatically chooses its height according to the aspect ratio of the asset that is used.
 This logic ensures that the asset fits perfectly into the view without any padding on the sides.
-This use case is the most common for web pages that use responsive layout frameworks such as Bootstrap, Foundation, and so forth.
+This use case is the most common for web pages that use responsive layout frameworks such as Bootstrap and Foundation.

 If the web page sets both the width and the height for the viewer's container `DIV`, the viewer fills that area and follows the size that the web page provides.
 For example, embedding the viewer into a modal overlay, where the overlay is sized according to web browser window size.